 Wei and Jin Dynasties

 During the Wei, Jin and Northern and Southern dynasties, the concept of art gradually developed for its own intrinsic beauty.
-From this individual artists, such as Gu Kaizhi, began to emerge.
+From this time individual artists, such as Gu Kaizhi, began to emerge.
 To some extent, figure painting was imbued with an air of elegance and refined beauty, although some of the painting of this period tended to be unrestrained and assertive.

 Buddhism entered China, and monasteries and temples were built in mountains isolated from natural beauty.
 Taoist thinking of Laozi and Zhuangzi already promoted the concept of seclusion and the Confucian believed in the ultimate return to a life grateful for the beauty of nature.
 All this encouraged artists to pay their attention to the depiction of the landscape in painting, the portrayal of mountains, streams, and mists etc.